This information will help you manage nausea (feeling like you’re going to throw up) and vomiting (throwing up) caused by chemotherapy.Back to top

-- Try eating dry foods, such as crackers, cereal, or toast before getting out of bed in the morning.
+- Try eating dry foods (such as crackers, cereal, or toast) before getting out of bed in the morning.
 This can prevent nausea or dry heaves.

-- Be sure to brush your teeth and keep your mouth clean.
+Be sure to brush your teeth and keep your mouth clean.
 Rinse out your mouth after vomiting.

 - Listening to music

-- Deep breathing exercises
+- Doing deep breathing exercises

-- Vomit over a 24-hour period
+- Vomit 3 to 5 times within a 24-hour period

 - Take your medication and still feel nauseous